mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 * Post detailed notes from customer calls in [Salesforce](https://handbook.mattermost.com/operations/customer-success#logging-a-customer-feedback-in-salesforce)
 * Answer at least one question during the week of community support in the Mattermost [forum](https://forum.mattermost.org/)
-* Document areas of improvement you see in your area of responsibility or in team's processes.
+* Document areas of improvement you see in your area of ownership or in team's processes.
 Share these with your manager.
 * Update this onboarding document.

 ### Activities: